NowickiLab/NowickiLab.github.io/database/news/2022/usnatarb/usdanatarb.md

 After that awesome visit, despite uncooperative weather, I took a walk around the grounds.
 All sorts fo wonderful collections are there, including the balance-restoring, zen-like bonsais.
 The oldest was from 1600s!

-Thank you for the opportunity to visit, to talk all directions of science, and for finally brining this long=lasting collaboration to life.
+Thank you for the opportunity to visit, to talk all sorts of science, and for finally brining this long-lasting collaboration to life.
 Here's to future common prospects! (yes; plural!)

  ![compactors](./compactors.jpg "Rows and rows of specimens")
  ![insideComp](./insideComp.jpg "Thousands and thousands of plant specimens")